yangjibruce/Jellyfinmoreplayer/README.md

 The implementation is based on and improved from the original script JellyfinMorePlayer https://greasyfork.org/zh-CN/scripts/481318-jellyfinmoreplayer .
 We extend our thanks to the original author for their contribution.

 ### BUG Fix Log
-- Fixed the issue where clicking the external player button in the original version would sometimes simultaneously open the internal player
+- Fixed the issue where clicking the external player button in the original version would sometimes accidentally open the internal player simultaneously

 ✅ Tested on Jellyfin for Windows version 10.10.7.
 Other platforms should follow a similar process.